About Government Affairs

 These missions are led by the U.S. Ambassador in Singapore with our member companies.
 They provide access to government officials at the highest level as well as match-making to local enterprises looking to partner with our member companies.
 We work closely with the U.S. Commercial Service to ensure that the trip is a comprehensive and meaningful visit.

 Once an Ambassador to Singapore is in place, we will look to resume our business missions.
-For more information on business missions, please contact Morgan.
+For more information on business missions, please contact our External Affairs Team.